cyphergenetics/syndi/README.md

 For detailed installation instructions, see
 [the guide](https://github.com/Auto/Auto/wiki/Install-Guide).
-This will guide you to using such things as configuring Auto manually, installing a standalone copy, and building from git.
+This will guide you to such things as configuring Auto manually, installing a standalone copy, and building from git.

 Developing